venantius/glow/README.md

 Nice.

+## Configuration

+## TODO: FILL ME OUT ONCE THIS FUNCTIONALITY IS COMPLETE

 ## Contributing

 I'm interested in making the regular expressions in Glow faster and more robust.
 Frankly, I'm not an expert in regexes, and some of my implementations could use a more critical eye.